phetsims/geometric-optics/doc/implementation-notes.md

 # View

-There are a few top-level model elements in GeometricOpticsScreenView:
+There are a few top-level view elements that are instantiated in `GeometricOpticsScreenView`:

 * [OpticNode](https://github.com/phetsims/geometric-optics/blob/master/js/common/view/OpticNode.js) is responsible for
   the optical element (Lens or Mirror).